bharathkumarp7736/interest-calculation/README.md

-# interest-calculation
+# Interest Calculation Project
-Project to calculate simple interest using Bash script
+This project calculates simple interest using a Bash script.